cert-manager/website/content/en/docs/concepts/certificate.md

 This `Certificate` will tell cert-manager to attempt to use the `Issuer` named `letsencrypt-prod` to obtain a certificate key pair for the `foo.example.com` and `bar.example.com` domains.
-If successful, the resulting key and certificate will be stored in a secret named `acme-crt-secret` with keys of `tls.key` and `tls.crt` respectively.
+If successful, the corresponding CA certificate, and resulting TLS key and certificate will be stored in a secret named `acme-crt-secret`, with keys of `ca.crt`, `tls.key`, and `tls.crt` respectively.
 This secret will live in the same namespace as the `Certificate` resource.

 The `dnsNames` field specifies a list of [`Subject Alternative Names`](https://en.wikipedia.org/wiki/Subject_Alternative_Name) to be associated